Kripack/UnityCucumber/README.md

 # UnityCucumber
 UnityCucumberGame
-You need to run simple scene!
+You need to run sample scene!